liveawarelabs/recorder-unreal-plugin-example/README.md

-# Live Aware Labs Recorder Unreal Engine Plugin Example Project
+# Unreal Engin Example Project for Live Aware Labs Recorder Plugin

 This is the sample Unreal Engine project to verify and demonstrate usage of LiveAwareRecorder plugin.
 > **_NOTE:_**  This repo uses LFS, don't download it as a zip file from github.